Utah: Sports

 Salt Lake City hosted the 2002 Winter Olympics.
-After early financial struggles and scandal, the 2002 Olympics eventually became among the most successful Winter Olympics in history from a marketing and financial standpoint.
+After early financial struggles and scandals, the 2002 Olympics eventually became among the most successful Winter Olympics in history from a marketing and financial standpoint.
 Watched by more than two billion viewers, the Games ended up with a profit of $100 million.

-Utah has hosted professional golf tournaments such as the Uniting Fore Care Classic and currently the Utah Championship.
+Utah has hosted professional golf tournaments such as the Uniting Fore Care Classic, and currently hosts the Utah Championship.

 Rugby has been growing quickly in the state of Utah, growing from 17 teams in 2009 to 70 as of 2013 with more than 3,000 players, and more than 55 high school varsity teams.
 The growth has been inspired in part by the 2008 movie Forever Strong.
 Utah fields two of the most competitive teams in the nation in college rugby—BYU and Utah.
 BYU has won the National Championship in 2009, 2012, 2013, 2014, and 2015.
 Formed in 2017, the Utah Warriors are a Major League Rugby team based in Salt Lake City.

 Entertainment

 Utah is the setting of or the filming location for many books, films, television series, music videos, and video games.
+Southern Utah is the site of many westerns, including Butch Cassidy and the Sundance Kid and Gunsmoke, along with modern movies like Thelma and Louise and Forrest Gump.
+The Bonneville Salt Flats are also a popular location, seen in films such as Independence Day and Pirates of the Caribbean: At World's End.
+Utah's capital Salt Lake City is the final location in the video game The Last of Us.

-Utah's capitol Salt Lake City is the final location in the video game The Last of Us.
+The Sundance Film Festival was founded in 1978, and takes place every January in Park City.
+It is considered one of the "big five" film festivals, and is the largest independent film festival in the United States.
+It will have its final festival in Utah in 2026 and move to Boulder, Colorado starting in 2027.